 Use the Magical Fairy Map via Google Maps while you’re doing other things in Alameda.
 Thanks to Jeannie Ederlyn and Dale Yun of the Alameda Island Fairy Doors & More Facebook Group, there is an updated Google Map pinned to the top of the page.
 We looked for the fairy residences on the map that were closest to our favorite Alameda playgrounds.
 We found several very sweet fairy residences close to Littlejohn and Jean Sweeney Open Space Park.

-Find your ABC’s.
+Find all 26 letters.
 Go on a directed treasure hunt around the gorgeous northern Shoreline of Bay Farm Island for all the letters of the alphabet.
 Devin Grigg and his son created a letter hunt on the bay trail.
 The “A” fairy door starts at Adelphian Way, SF Bay Trail Access, near the Headlands.
 From Adelphian Way, walk along the path with the water on your left side.
 The “Z” fairy door finishes just by the Harbor Bay Club, before the bridge.

 The trek is just under 2 miles one-way, so if you have little children and want to see the full alphabet, come prepared with a stroller, water, hats, all the snacks and dressed on layers because it’s breezy by the water.
 You can also break it up over a few different days; we saw older children with bikes and scooters.